Project M

 Advertising might be another source of income.
 I’m not a big fan of using ads because they use up valuable real estate on a site, but depending on how money is coming in through other methods, I may use this.

 As I’ve said, everything with monetization isn’t definite yet.
-I’d love to hear your ideas about this, so long as they allow for free themes and support.
+I’d love to hear your ideas about this, so long as they allow for free themes.

 I’m also not looking at making a living off of this project because, quite honestly, I love the dayjob I have now.
 So, monetization will not be the focus of this project.